Attendance & Time Off Policy

 The time off policy for the Third and Fourth Years includes:

 In addition to the excused absences defined above, other excused absences include:

 - Personal Days (Refer to the Core Clerkship Personal Days Policy)

 - Missed clerkship time because of travel complications (must be reported to clerkship director immediately)

-Please note exception: Step 2 CS – days off are considered working days and are not subject to this policy.
+Please note exception: Step 2 CS days are excused and do not count towards the student’s total absences.